balakarthikeyan/notes/mysql.md

 A `row-level trigger` is activated for each row that is inserted, updated, or deleted.
 A `statement-level trigger` is executed once for each transaction regardless of how many rows are inserted, updated, or deleted.

-## What is MySQL Storage Engines ?

-In MySQL, a storage engine is a software component responsible for managing how data is stored, retrieved, and manipulated within tables.
-A storage engine also determines the underlying structure and features of the tables.

-## Describe BLOB in MySQL?

-BLOB or Binary Large Object can be used to store binary data in MySQL.
-Sometimes binary data like images need to be stored in SQL databases.

-There are four BLOB types including TINYBLOB, BLOB, MEDIUMBLOB and LONGBLOB can hold up to 255 bytes, 65,535 bytes, 16,777,215 bytes and 4,294,967,295 bytes respectively.

-## How are VARCHAR and CHAR different?

-Both `CHAR` and `VARCHAR` data types store characters up to specified length.

-- `CHAR` stores characters of fixed length while `VARCHAR` can store characters of variable length.
-Storage and retrieval of data is different in `CHAR` and `VARCHAR`.
-- `CHAR` internally takes fixed space, and if stored character length is small, it is padded by trailing space characters. `VARCHAR` has 1 or 2 byte prefix along with stored characters.
-- `CHAR` has slightly better performance.
-- `CHAR` has memory allocation equivalent to the maximum size specified while `VARCHAR` has variable length memory allocation.

 ## What is self referencing foreign key?